SimonMoynihan33/fur-ever-mates-adoption/README.md

 ![Testimonials Tablets](assetts/images/readme-img/test-tablet.png)
 ### Footer

-- The footer for this website took inspiration from the Love Running Walkthrough project, with some custome styling to add borders and shadows to each social media link.
+- The footer for this website took inspiration from the Love Running Walkthrough project, with some custom styling to add borders and shadows to each social media link.
 The last link (the phone icon) will bring users to our contact section on the about page.

 ![Footer](assetts/images/readme-img/footer.png)